 In 2015, Marcus recorded a collaborative 4-track EP with singer-songwriter and headline DJ Nick Murphy (a.k.a.
 Chet Faker), Work, via Murphy’s own label, Detail Records.
 Work yielded two hit singles, ‘Birthday Card’ (Annie Mac's BBC Radio 1 first play, #1 Hype Machine) and ‘The Trouble with Us’ ((#1 Hype Machine).
 Marr’s solo single ‘Rocketship’ was released by DFA in 2016.

-Having previously toured with the likes of Hot Chip, Floating Points, Jacques Greene, and Optimo, and performing at the highly-regarded MoMa PS1 Warm Up series, Marcus will play a string of single launch dates in North America this winter in support of DFA label mate Juan Maclean.
+Having previously toured with the likes of Hot Chip, Floating Points, Jacques Greene, and Optimo, and performing at the highly-regarded MoMa PS1 Warm Up series, Marcus played a string of single launch dates in North America winter 2017 in support of DFA label mate Juan Maclean.

 James Ware: firstname.lastname@example.org